 This represents a very good response.
 It is correct in pitch and rhythm in seven segments.
-In segment two, the last rhythmic value is incorrect.
-Following the regular scoring guide, 1 point was added to the score of 7 for a total score of 8.
+In segment two, the dot was omitted from the first rhythmic value.
+Following the regular Scoring Guide, 1 point was added to the score of 7 for a total score of 8.

-Sample: 1B Score: 4
+Sample: 1B Score: 6

-This represents a fair response.
-Segments one, three, and eight are correct.
-Segments two, four, five, and six contain pitch and rhythm errors.
-Segment seven is correct in rhythm but incorrect in pitch.
-Following the regular scoring guide, 1 point was added to the score of 3 for a total score of 4.
+This represents a good response.
+It is correct in pitch and rhythm in five segments.
+The first three segments are correct.
+Segment four is incorrect in rhythm although it is correct in pitch.
+Segment five, which is displaced by one beat, is incorrect in pitch.
+Segment six is correct in pitch but incorrect in rhythm.
+Segments seven and eight are correct.
+Following the regular Scoring Guide, 1 point was added to the score of 5 for a total score of 6.